 Certificates of eligibility—When applying for a J-1 student visa, students are required to submit Form DS-2019.
 This form outlines program details and other important information, including a cost breakdown, start and end dates for your program, and options for financial support.
 F-1 students are required to submit an I-20 form, which contains the same information.

 Post-graduation work and training—J-1 students are eligible for Academic Training (AT) in a field related to their program for up to 18 months after graduation.
+STEM undergraduate and pre-doctoral students may request an extension, allowing for a maximum total of 36 months of AT.
 J-1 students who have earned a PhD can request an additional 18 months of AT in their related field.
 With a F-1 student visa, students can apply to work for up to 12 months in the US in a related field via Optional Practical Training (OPT) after graduation.
 For STEM degrees, F-1 students can request two additional years of work in their field.

 Working restrictions—While J-1 visa students can only work on campus, F-1 students can work off campus after completing one academic year of study.
 Additionally, the dependents (spouses and children) of J-1 visa students are permitted to work and study in the US full time.
 The dependents of F-1 students cannot work, but can enroll in part-time study.